rajeevphysics/Obsidian-MathMatter/Notes/Logic/Natural Numbers.md

 ⏱ **1 min**

 # Definition
 Natural numbers are a subset of [[Logic/Integers.md|integers]].
 Natural numbers are numbers that are [[Logic/Integers.md|integers]] but are positive.
-Mathematically we describe natural numbers as
+Mathematically, we describe natural numbers as
 $$
 \mathbb{N} = 0,1,2\dots
 $$